1958 IFA Shield final: Summary

 The IFA Shield final began at the East Bengal-Mohun Bagan Ground in Kolkata on 26 September 1958 in front of a packed crowd as Kolkata giants East Bengal and Mohun Bagan faced each other in a Kolkata Derby.
 East Bengal reached their tenth final after defeating Andhra Police 1-0 in the semi-final, having won the title five times previously in 1943, 1945, 1949, 1950, and 1951.
 Mohun Bagan made their twelfth appearance in the final after they defeated another Kolkata giant Mohammedan Sporting 1-0 in the semi-final, having won it six times previously in 1911, 1947, 1948, 1952, 1954, and 1956.

 Mohun Bagan started the attack in the very first minute as Pansanttom Venkatesh crossed a ball towards K. Pal but the latter could not bring it down under control and made a handball.
 East Bengal countered in the next minute as Moosa Ghazi headed a ball from a cross from B. Narayan but was saved by the Bagan custodian Abani Bose safely.
 Mohun Bagan took the lead in the twentieth minute after Samar Banerjee received a pass from Chuni Goswami and found the net with a powerful shot to make it 1-0.
-East Bengal equalized just in the very next minute after Mariappa Kempaiah volleyed the ball into his own goal trying to clear a shot from Masoodul Hassan Butt as the game leveled at 1-1 before halftime.
+East Bengal equalized just in the very next minute after Mariappa Kempaiah volleyed the ball into his own goal trying to clear a shot from Hussain Killer as the game leveled at 1-1 before halftime.
 Both teams tried to break the deadlock in the second half but canceled each other out as the game ended in a draw.
 The IFA decided to host a replayed final of the match later due to the unavailability of dates.